LoZeno/BasicSetup/README.md

 ## A note on the Console Emulator

 I use [the new Windows Terminal](https://github.com/Microsoft/Terminal), which (at the time of this writing) is still in beta but available on the Microsoft Store; this is the reason for a couple of choices I made:
-* Powershell Core is installed with chocolatey rather than scoop, so that the Windows Terminal can pick it once it's installed from the Microsoft Store
 * Fira Code (the font installed with these scripts) doesn't work on the standard conhost in windows, hence why the prompt modified by posh-git and oh-my-posh might look odd with several characters missing.
 * ~~Unfortunately there is no way to automate installation of software from the Microsoft Store - you need to use the gui.
 Also, several workplaces block dowloads from the Microsoft Store, or even remove it from the Windows 10 image used.
 For those situations, I have included Cmder (https://cmder.net/) in the installation file.~~ Windows Terminal is now available as a chocolatey package, so it's now included in the packages.config for installation throuch chocolatey.